Clubs and Extra-Curricular Activities

 The 8th grade year is a busy one with many activities and much to learn.
-Sponsors work hard to organize and plan events, one being the end of year class trip where students create lasting friendships and memories.
-For more information, contact our sponsors Deborah Roberts and Marissa Walls.
+The sponsor works hard to organize and plan events, one being the end of year class trip where students create lasting friendships and memories.
+For more information, contact our sponsor, Amanda Willis.

 The Falcon cheer leading team keeps school spirit alive in the halls and plays a key role in engaging our fans as they encourage our players out on the field or on the courts.
 Our cheer team members shine as athletes and leaders as they foster an environment swelling with school pride.
 Go!
 Fight!
 Win!
-For more information, please contact our club sponsor, Marissa Walls.
+For more information, please contact our club sponsor, Lauren Ross.

 Fellowship of Christian Athletes (FCA)